 - Distributing financial compensation directly to victims

-Initial efforts are focusing on high-impact zones in Darfur and Khartoum, with data collection expected to inform a wider strategy for long-term medical and psychosocial support.
+Initial efforts are concentrated on high-impact zones in Darfur and Khartoum, with data collection to inform a broader strategy for long-term medical and psychosocial support.
+24 DAILY NEWS will continue to monitor the progress of these operations.

 US Government Confirms Chemical Use by Sudanese Forces

-In parallel, the U.S. State Department released previously classified intelligence supporting the claims that Sudanese government forces used chlorine gas in military operations during 2024.
+The U.S. State Department released previously classified intelligence supporting claims that Sudanese government forces used chlorine gas in military operations during 2024.

 Humanitarian Crisis Deepens

-The chemical attacks are just one layer of the ongoing conflict that has ravaged Sudan since April 2023, pitting the national army under General Abdel Fattah al-Burhan against the Rapid Support Forces (RSF) led by Mohamed Hamdan Dagalo (Hemedti).
+The chemical attacks are part of the ongoing conflict in Sudan since April 2023, between the national army under General Abdel Fattah al-Burhan and the Rapid Support Forces (RSF) led by Mohamed Hamdan Dagalo (Hemedti).

 What Comes Next?

-The UN’s latest resolution sends a strong message: war crimes will not go unanswered.
+The UN’s latest resolution sends a strong signal that war crimes will not go unanswered.
 However, the implementation of compensation mechanisms depends on both international coordination and political will.
+24 DAILY NEWS will continue to follow this developing story.

-For now, victims across Sudan remain in desperate need, not just for justice—but for tangible support that can restore some measure of health, dignity, and hope.
+Victims across Sudan remain in desperate need, not just for justice, but for tangible support to restore health, dignity, and hope.
+Sources tell 24 DAILY NEWS that the coming weeks will be critical in determining the success of these efforts.